-Pupil progress is reviewed in English and maths and other subjects termly.
+Pupil progress is reviewed in English and maths half termly.
 If an intervention has been put in place for a pupil, it will be reviewed following the intervention.
-Progress towards a pupil's target is measured at this time and a decision to maintain, alter or change an intervention is made depending on the impact theintervention has had.
+Progress towards a pupils target is measured at this time and a decision to maintain, alter or change an intervention is made depending on the impact the intervention has had.
 This follows the 'Assess, Plan, Do, Review' guidance from the SEND Code of Practice 2014.

 Some interventions are organised and carried out within the classroom by the teacher or support teacher during the lesson.
 Other interventions are undertaken outside the main classroom in one-to-one or small group situations.
 These are overseen by the SENDCO and SENDCO Assistants and the impact is measured by the learning support assistant and the SENDCO.

 Interventions are varied and are matched to the pupil's need.
 They include activities such as:

 - Individual daily reading with an adult

 - Small group phonic teaching

 - Additional reading programmes

 - Individual coaching in maths with Power of 2

 - Individual Literacy tuition

 - Individual Maths tuition

 - Reading comprehension

 - Soundswrite

 - Lexia

+- SEND SATS support

-SEND GCSE support Specific Learning Difficulties (SPLD) support Working memory support groups Dyslexia support groups Educational Psychology Assessments Where in-house provision, support and interventions are deemed to be not supporting pupil progress, support from an educational psychologist is sought through a cognitive assessment.
+T SEND GCSE support Specific Learning Difficulties (SPLD) support Working memory support groups Dyslexia support groups Educational Psychology Service (Bedford Borough Council) Where in-house provision, support and interventions are deemed to be not supporting pupil progress, support from Bedford Borough is sought (via their Early Help Service) through a cognitive assessment.
+After referral through an Early Help Assessment, the application is then triaged, and a formal educational psychologist assessment is undertaken.
 Parents form a core part of this student- centred approach and feedback from the educational psychologist is delivered to the SENDCO and parents to allow for effective home-school support.
-School nurse The school nurse is able to see students on a referral basis.
+Additionally, access to an educational psychology drop in session (on an appointment basis) is also included as part of our SEN provision.
+School nurse The school nurse visits school once a week and is able to see students on a referral or drop in basis.
 This could be at the request of the school/parents or at the request of students.
 Young carer Bedfordshire Young Carers work with the school to support pupils who care for support people in their lives who need support.
 Young carers offer assemblies and information to the school and to pupils and Goldington Academy is able to make direct referrals to Bedfordshire Young Carers.
-Breakfast Breakfast is available every morning from 8.00 am - 8.30 am to encourage a prompt and good start to the day.
-FSM breakfasts are paid for by the school.
-All others are available to purchase.
-Extra - There are a vast variety of extra-curricular clubs on offer throughout the school curricular year, including a variety of sports clubs and academic clubs. clubs For example: Cricket Rugby Football Basketball Rounders Journalism Gym DT catchup Stem club Fun Friends The Fun Friends Club is run by an SENDCO Assistant and is targeted to club support our most vulnerable pupil through lunchtime each day.
-G&T A number of opportunities are on offer to More Able pupils across the school.
+LGBT club The school runs an LGBT club every week to provide an avenue of support and a place to discuss all matters LGBT.
+Extra - There are a vast variety of extra-curricular clubs on offer throughout the school curricular year, including a variety of sports clubs and academic clubs. clubs E For example: Cricket Rugby Football Rounders Hockey Journalism Parkour DT catchup Composing club Stem club Please see the full list Fun Friends The Fun Friends Club is run by an SEN Support Assistant and is targeted to club support our most vulnerable pupil through lunchtime each day.
+Risers Risers club is a breakfast club that children are invited to to support their arrival to school in a morning before academic intervention begin.
+G&T A number of opportunities are on offer to G&T pupils across the school.
 The aim of these opportunities is to provide challenge of thinking and depth of learning to pupils outside of a classroom setting.
-Some of the opportunities on offer are: oner are.
-UKMT Maths challenge (Junior and Intermediate) Maths Feast The Scholars Programme Magistrates Mock Trial Goldington Distinction Award Arts Skill Share workshops Royal Academy of Arts Young Artists' Summer Show Royal Academy of Arts Young Artists' Summer Show Psychology Taster Day (University of Bedfordshire) Thriving Minds Conference (Oxford University) The Wadham Project Climate Change Convention (University of Bedfordshire) Young Geographer of the Year with the RGS Eco-club Write Your Own Historical Fiction competition
+Some of the opportunities on offer are: National Young Mathematician of the Year UKMT Junior Maths challenge